stepanstipl/opennebula-ceph_speedo/README.md

 Requirements
 ------------
 - Tested on CentOS 6
-- Requires rbd-fuse v0.78 and newer (older version has bug preventing listing images [http://ceph.com/releases/v0-78-released/] - rbd-fuse: fix enumerate_images overflow, memory leak (Ilya Dryomov) - See more at: http://ceph.com/releases/v0-78-released/#sthash.tkCFntpY.dpuf]
+- Requires rbd-fuse v0.81 and newer (older does not suppose exposing individual image)
-- Requires mounted correct RBD pool in `/data/cephtmp/rbd` datastore property
+- Requires mounted correct RBD pool in $RBD_DIR datastore property, defaults to /var/tmp/rbd, this directory must be writable for oneadmin user
-- Requires sudo rule allowing oneadmin to run mkfs on nebula nodes listed in `BRIDGE_LIST` property
+- Oneadmin nebula user must be member of 'fuse' group
 - All images that you're trying to work with should be RBD version 2

 Installation